×

 1. Case Evaluation

-We will carefully go over all the details of your case in an attempt to identify a potential violation of the standard of care and its possible connection to an injury or death.
-We will always act with 100% integrity and give our honest opinion about the outcome we believe you may expect, including potential difficulties of establishing liability in your case and the legal defenses your care provider may use.
+We can carefully go over all the details of your case in an attempt to identify a potential violation of the standard of care and its possible connection to an injury or death.
+We always act with 100% integrity and give our honest opinion about the outcome we believe you may expect, including potential difficulties of establishing liability in your case and the legal defenses your care provider may use.

 If we believe you have valid grounds for a medical malpractice claim, we’ll start investigating the case, which may include gathering all your relevant medical records, reviewing witness statements, and consulting independent medical professionals.
-A professional opinion can help us pinpoint malpractice and evaluate the likelihood of the connection between the substandard care and your injury or illness.
+A professional opinion can help us pinpoint malpractice and evaluate the likelihood of the connection between substandard care and your injury or illness.

 2. Filing a Complaint With the IDOI